-- Supports buying of cryptos using debit and credit cards (recently extended to multiple countries).
+- Supports the buying of cryptos using debit and credit cards (recently extended to multiple countries).

-- Will support trading of Bitcoin Cash & will allocate all owed BCH tokens to customers.
+- Supports trading of Bitcoin Cash & will allocate all owed BCH tokens to customers.

 - Cheaper & more efficient than person-to-person exchanges such as Localbitcoins.

 - Despite a significant theft of its reserves, Bitstamp has maintained a strong reputation and has not suffered from prolonged trading shutdowns.
-A similar reputation & clientele recovery happened with Bitfinex (major Hong Kong exchange).
+A similar reputation & clientele recovery happened with Bitfinex (a major Hong Kong exchange).

 - As with all centralized exchanges, private keys are controlled by the exchange operators.

 - Unlike Coinbase's free $10 credit for new traders, Bitstamp offers no such freebies (at the time of publishing) to attract new users.

 - Account verification takes more than three days.
 Similar wait times can be expected on Coinbase, CEX, and Kraken.

 - Although extra locations have been added, service is not available in all countries.
-Bitstamp competitor Coinmama offer similar credit card purchases to users anywhere in the world.
+Bitstamp competitor Coinmama offers similar credit card purchases to users anywhere in the world.

 - Only supports only four cryptocurrencies & slow to add new major altcoins such as Bitcoin Cash & Ethereum.
 Compared to competitors such as Kraken, Bitstamp has been slow to add popular coins.